Hanzee Dent: 1979

 When Floyd insists that "The Butcher" be executed, and Charlie released from jail, Dodd and accomplices arrive at the Blumquist residence hunting Ed, while Bear fetches Charlie.
 Hanzee knocks out Hank, but Peggy subdues Dodd in her basement using his stun rod.
 Bear and his men arrive on-site as Weathers leaves.
 Knowing Ed will be shot swiftly, Lou hatches a plan.
 Karl Weathers distracts Bear while Lou sneaks Ed out a rear window, narrowly avoiding Hanzee.
 Bear and his men leave without incident.
 Hank, now well enough to drive back to town, intercepts Lou and Ed, though Ed runs off, presumably back to Peggy.
 Hanzee follows him shortly thereafter.
 A manhunt for Hanzee is organized after he shoots five individuals at a bar.
 He finds Constance in her hotel room at the seminar and unsuccessfully forces her to lure Peggy to reveal her general whereabouts, strangling her afterward.
 A gas station attendant calls the police after he recognizes Hanzee in his shop, prompting Hanzee to kill him.
 Hanzee finds the cabin and holds Ed and Peggy at gunpoint and asks for a haircut from Peggy before shooting Dodd in the head.
 Lou and Hank burst through the rear door and exchange gunfire with Hanzee as Peggy stabs him in the back with the scissors.
 Hanzee flees out the front door.

 Observing the police setting up a sting to apprehend Milligan, Hanzee decides to betray the Gerhardts.
 He lies to Floyd and Bear by claiming Dodd is being held inside the motel by the Kansas City mob.
 Meanwhile, Lou stops at the gas station to call home, unaware his wife has collapsed, then discovers that Hanzee killed the attendant.
 Lou rushes to warn the others and arrives to find the Gerhardts on the offensive against Cheney and his team.
 By the time the shootout is over, Bear and all of the Gerhardt soldiers are dead, as are all of the cops except for Hank and Schmidt.
-Hanzee stabs Floyd to death and, as he moves to kill the Blumquists, a UFO appears in the midst of the chaos, distracting him long enough for Peggy to throw hot water in his face, scalding him.
+Hanzee stabs Floyd to death and, as he moves to kill the Blumquists, a UFO appears in the midst of the chaos, distracting him long enough for Peggy to throw hot water in his face, burning a hole open on the side of his mouth and scarring him, causing Dent to become enraged.